IN THIS ARTICLE

 - Source and target cluster running the same version of Qumulo Core 2.12.0 or above

-If you are running a version of Qumulo Core below 2.12.0, check out the article here for details on Qumulo's legacy failover/failback UI.
+If you are running a version of Qumulo Core below 2.12.0, check out the Replication: Failover and Failback with 2.11.4 and below article for details on Qumulo's legacy failover/failback UI.

 Failover can come in two forms: planned and unplanned.
 And while everyone would prefer to only encounter the former, Replication allows recovering from either scenario a breeze.

 - Planned failover: If you're performing a planned failover, disable Continuous Replication on the relationship and set the source directory on the primary cluster to read-only (so that no writes are lost).
 Then wait for the last job to complete.
 This process ensures that the target directory is in a point-in-time consistent state matching the last source snapshot taken.

 - Unplanned failover: If the last Replication was incomplete before the primary cluster became unavailable, it may have left the target directory in an indeterminate state with some files truncated or otherwise inconsistent.

 In either case, you will need to make the secondary target writable in order to continue making write operations.

 Follow the instructions below to utilize failover with Replication: